-Pumpkin pie crumble bars have all the warm, delicious flavors of pumpkin pie, in a fun to serve bar.
+Pumpkin pie crumble bars have all the warm, delicious flavors of pumpkin pie, in an easy to serve bar.
 This easy to make Thanksgiving dessert is loaded with rolled oats, brown sugar, canned pumpkin and spices!

 Pumpkin Pie is a traditional holiday dessert, but sometimes you just want to change things up a bit.

 This is where pumpkin pie crumble bars come in.
 It's kind of like having a granola bar and and a piece of pumpkin pie in one bite.

 After tasting one of these babies, I think you'll agree that oatmeal and pumpkin were made for each other.

 Your family will love eating these bars to top off an amazing Thanksgiving dinner, and you'll love how easy they are to make!

 - sweetened condensed milk